 Of course, there are exceptions.
 Like my grandma who had a garden the size of a soccer field, materials that she used for decades and time to dedicate to the process.

 In order to save money by canning, you have to be in it for the long haul.
-The set-up cost can be pricey – and if you are only going to do it for one season, it’s not worth it.
+The first time set-up cost can be pricey – and if you are only going to do it for one season, it’s not worth it.

 #14 Doing DIY Home Repairs